zendesk/out_of_office_app/README.md

 * "Error: Unable to get list of agents." will display for users in this role ![](http://i.imgur.com/059TpZW.png)
 * Intermittently when marking an agent as OOO and un-assigning all open tickets only some of the tickets will actually get unassigned
 * When a ticket assigned to an OOO agent gets updated the ticket gets assigned back to the parent group with a null Assignee value - the trigger working in the background during this action does not currently send an email notification to the agents in the group notifying them this happened
-* The OOO app can't prevent updating or assigning a ticket to an OOO agent if done via the REST API, the Mail API, or via the Agent UI in a bulk assignment action
+* The app will not prevent assigning tickets unless the ticket is updated individually through the Zendesk interface.
+Triggers, the Mail API, and REST API, and bulk editing will all be able to bypass the assignment restrictions

 ## Locations